 Claw and Blossom are looking for poetry submissions for their September Equinox issue, with the theme being ‘Fierce.’
-Their publications have a focus on the natural world and submissions must contain an element of this.
+Their issues have a focus on the natural world and submissions must contain an element of this.
 They are also more leaning towards free verse over the more traditional forms of poetry.
 It’s a really interesting set of guidelines to test your poetic skills, with submissions open until September 9th 2019.
 It is an online-only magazine, but it is free to submit and they pay $25 for accepted submissions.

-For the non-fiction selection this month I’ve chosen True Crime Magazine, one of the biggest publications for True Crime in the business.
+For the non-fiction selection this month I’ve chosen True Crime Magazine, one of the biggest publications for true crime in the business.
 If the darker side of reality is your forte, then this is definitely a fantastic opportunity.
 Like the majority of non-fiction, you don’t submit a finished product to the publication.
 Instead, you pitch them an idea.
 True Crime Magazine are looking for articles about your research that maybe sheds new light on the subject or provides a new interpretation of the evidence.
 Few writers get the chance to be published in a magazine of such calibre and readership, so it would be a great accolade to have a byline within its pages.

-For August’s highlight I’ve chosen the Paris Review.
-A well-established and prestigious literary magazine, the Paris Review has published numerous authors who have gone on to have successful and awarded careers, such as Philip Roth, T.C.
+For August’s highlight I’ve chosen The Paris Review.
+A well-established and prestigious literary magazine, The Paris Review has published numerous authors who have gone on to have successful and awarded careers, such as Philip Roth, T.C.
 Boyle, and Jack Kerouac.
 As with most publications, look through editions that they have previously published to see the kind of material that they are interested in.
 This is important generally but with a publication of this magnitude there is no point even thinking about submitting until you’ve read what they are currently and have been publishing.

-Unlike most places, the Paris Review does not accept electronic submissions at all.
+Unlike most places, The Paris Review does not accept electronic submissions at all.
 You have to send your work through the mail.
 Also, you can’t send in more than one short story, one non-fiction piece, or six poems at a time.
 Full details and submission guidelines can be found here.

-Submissions are free, if you ignore the postage to New York, and the Paris Review pay if you’re accepted.
+Submissions are free, if you ignore the postage to New York, and The Paris Review pay if you’re accepted.
 While they don’t say how much on their website, I’ve found sources that suggest it’s up to $1,000.
 With something like this, however, the money is almost the consolation prize.
-Being able to add publication by something like the Paris Review to your writing CV will open doors and avenues for you and could be a great way to start off a very successful career.
+Being able to add publication by something like The Paris Review to your writing CV will open doors and avenues for you and could be a great way to start off a very successful career.

 © 2019 David Chitty